Blood In Urine (cont.)

 How is blood in urine treated?

-Treatments for hematuria vary widely and depend wholly upon the reason for the bleeding.
-It is important to note that there is often no source found for the hematuria.
+Treatments for hematuria vary widely and depend on the reason for the bleeding.
+It is important to note that quite often no cause is found for the hematuria.
 This should not be a source of major concern, however, since an appropriate workup effectively rules out the most serious causes of hematuria (for example, cancer).
 In cases where a workup is negative and the cause of the hematuria remains unknown, observation with repeat urinalyses is a reasonable option.
 A blood test to check kidney function and a blood-pressure check should be done as well.
-Men over 50 should discuss with their doctor the yearly prostate-specific antigen (PSA) blood test to screen for prostate cancer.
+Men over 50 should discuss with their doctor an annual prostate-specific antigen (PSA) blood test which is used to screen for prostate cancer.
+Prostate screening is African Americans traditionally begins at 45 and in all races, a history of prostate cancer in close family members may indicate an earlier start of screening.

-Further discussion of the treatment for hematuria would depend upon the results of the previously mentioned workup and the exact cause for the hematuria.
-The urologist who performs this examination would direct any further treatment or workup that would be necessary.
+Further discussion of the treatment for hematuria would depend upon the results of the workup and the exact cause for the hematuria.
+The urologist who performs this examination is responsible for recommending any further treatment or workup that would be necessary.

 Previous contributing author: Mark H. Katz, MD